GET READY TO GO ON YOUR RIVER ADVENTURE

 - A SAND COUNTY ALMANAC, Aldo Leopold / Oxford Univ.
 Press

 - WHITE WATER RAFTING, William McGinnis / Quadrangle

-Our river trips are not strenuous but they are a dramatic change in routine for most people.
-Many of our trips occur at an altitude of 8,000 feet and may be situated within remote canyon areas where access to services is limited.
-Please let us know when you fill out your release form if you have an special health needs or restrictions.
-If you have special dietary needs, we can usually accommodate you with advance notice.
+WHEN BOOKING YOUR TRIP CONSIDER THIS: Our river trips are active participatory and are suitable for reasonably fit first-timers.
+It is your responsibility to understand the rigors of the trip and to represent to us that you are physically capable of participation.
+Although some trips are more strenuous then others you need to be aware they will be a dramatic change in routine for most people.
+Although we take all precautions for emergencies and safety of our guests, ,any of our trips occur at an high altitudes and may be situated within remote canyons where access to electronic services is NOT available.
+Please let us know when you fill out your WAIVER /release (Live Link with Confirmation) form if you have an special health needs / allergies or restrictions.
+If you have special dietary needs, we can usually accommodate you with advance notice when booking your adventure.

 Bill Dvorak Kayak & Rafting Expeditions recommends that you purchase a Travelex travel protection plan to help protect you and your travel investment against the unexpected.
 Travel protection plans include coverage for Trip Cancellation, Trip Interruption, Emergency Medical and Emergency Evacuation/Repatriation, Trip Delay, Baggage Delay and more.

 For more information on the recommended plans or to enroll, Click Here to Enroll or contact Travelex Insurance Services at 800-228- 9792 and reference location number 06-0520.